danvk/boggle-paper/paper/paper.typ

 === OrderlyBound
 <orderlybound>
 The `branch` operation on its own is sufficient to implement Branch and Bound with Orderly Trees.
+Eventually we'll merge all the way down to a single `SumNode`, which represents a candidate board.
-Merging allocates additional nodes, however, and we may wish to save RAM by not doing that all the way to each candidate board.
+This allocates additional nodes, however, and we may wish to save RAM by not doing that all the way to single boards.

 Instead, we can define an alternative algorithm, `OrderlyBound`, which refines the bound on a tree by traversing it, rather than merging subtrees.
-For each cell, we'll maintain a stack of pointers to ChoiceNodes for that cell.
-To “branch,” we'll pop off the ChoiceNodes for the next cell and, for each choice, push all the next child cells onto their stacks.
+We'll maintain a stack of pointers to `ChoiceNodes`.
+To “branch,” we'll pop off the ChoiceNodes for the next cell and, for each choice, push all the next child cells.
 We can maintain a bound as we do this.
 If the bound ever drops below `S_high`, we can abandon this search path.

+#block(
 ```python
 # Listing 11: orderly_bound
 # Assumes N >= 1